LightningX VPN Logo

 How Does L2TP VPN Work?

-L2TP (Layer 2 Tunneling Protocol) works by creating a secure tunnel between your device and the VPN server, allowing data to be safely transmitted over the public network.
-However, since L2TP does not provide encryption on its own, it is almost always paired with IPSec.
+L2TP VPN works by establishing a tunnel between your device and the VPN server, allowing your data to be transmitted securely over the internet.

-- IPSec encrypts these packets to prevent unauthorized access.
+2. IPSec encrypts these packets to ensure their privacy.

-- L2TP encapsulates the encrypted packets into its own packets, forming a tunnel.
+3. L2TP then encapsulates the encrypted data into a tunnel.

-- The L2TP packets are transmitted over the Internet to the VPN server.
+4. The tunneled data is sent over the public internet to the VPN server.

-- The original data is recovered and made available on the VPN’s local network.
+6. The original data is then transmitted to the VPN’s local network.

 The Pros & Cons of L2TP VPN